BumbleBebis/di-workshop-03-functions/README.md

 **What’s going on here?
 What might `x, y, size` mean?**

+The shape does not change as the recatangle had 70,70 as it's size, which would make it a square. x and y define the position along the x and y axis, size is the actual size of the shape.

 **Add a comment above your function saying what the inputs and outputs of your function are (name, description, data type) and what your functions does.** You should add a comment like this to every function you write.